emmajanedrews/base-template/_posts/2017-09-22-the-problem-with-the-zestimate.md

 {% include youtube.html %}

 If you haven’t already heard, Zillow has an estimate feature on their website.
-They call this feature a Zestimate.&nbsp;
+They call this feature a Zestimate.

 When it comes to pricing their home, clients bring up their Zestimates all the time.
 However, many people may not entirely understand what a Zestimate truly is.

 The **Zestimate is based on an algorithm Zillow developed to determine estimated home values.** However, Zestimates aren’t always accurate.

-Unfortunately, Zillow simply can’t measure certain important factors that go into your home’s value.&nbsp;
+Unfortunately, Zillow simply can’t measure certain important factors that go into your home’s value.

 {% include pullquote.html %}

 If your home is in the kind of neighborhood where all the homes look exactly alike, a Zestimate might be a bit more accurate.

-However, **anywhere else and you may run into a few different issues.** This is especially the case if you live in a rural area.&nbsp;
+However, **anywhere else and you may run into a few different issues.** This is especially the case if you live in a rural area.

 There are a number of other things the Zestimate can’t take into account.
-Any upgrades to kitchens or bathrooms, for example, won’t be factored into a home’s Zestimate.&nbsp;
+Any upgrades to kitchens or bathrooms, for example, won’t be factored into a home’s Zestimate.

 These types of things can add a ton of value to a home.
 Zillow simply can’t measure certain key factors.
 This becomes a huge issue in the accuracy of the Zestimate—because these factors really add up.